-BHA is a powerful chemical exfoliator that's able to dive deep into pores and break down clogs from the inside out.
-This BHA cream from COSRX contains 4 percent BHA that's been blended into a base of Centella Asiatica Water and other soothing ingredients and naturals oils that help protect your skin from irritation while this powerful acid disintegrates blackheads.
+BHAs are powerful chemical exfoliators that are able to dive deep into pores and break down clogs from the inside out.
+This BHA liquid from COSRX contains 4 percent BHA that's been blended into a base of willow bark water to soak up oil, disintegrate blackheads, and exfoliate skin.

-BHA works best for blackheads, so it's recommended to apply this cream on your T-zone, or anywhere where you have blackheads, once or twice daily after cleansing and toning the skin, but before moisturizing.
+BHA works best for blackheads, so it's recommended to apply this liquid on your T-zone, or anywhere where you have blackheads, once or twice daily after cleansing, but before moisturizing.
 Apply an AHA product to places you experience raised breakouts, like your cheeks and chin.

 The base of this light, hydrating Centella Blemish Cream is, undoubtedly, Centella Asiatica Leaf Water.
 But aside from this healing and soothing ingredient, it boasts an incredible formula full of ingredients that calm acne and redness, help prevent and fade hyper-pigmentation, and hydrate the skin without clogging your pores.
 This is an all-around awesome moisturizer free of parabens and potential acne triggers like alcohol and fragrance.